pixxiti/oax/packages/core/CUSTOM_HOOKS.md

 };
 ```

-This approach gives you maximum flexibility while keeping the core OAX API simple and focused.
+This approach gives you maximum flexibility while keeping the core oax API simple and focused.